titanxxh/agricola/README.md

 The final goal of this project is to implement all cards of the new version(deck A,B,C,D).

-I also want to learn javascript and frontend programming by building a boardgame project.
+I also want to learn javascript and frontend programming by building this boardgame project.

 This project is still working in progress!